davidorex/roo-clone/docs/June 2 branch-relationships.md

 The primary goal of merging these branches is to:

-1. **Incorporate Upstream Developments**: Take advantage of all the latest developments, bug fixes, and features from the upstream/main branch
+1. **Incorporate Upstream Developments**: Evaluate and take advantage of latest developments, bug fixes, and features from the upstream/main branch as needed.
+Generally favor all.
-2. **Preserve Custom Features**: Retain all the custome features that have been developed in my-main
+2. **Preserve Custom Features**: Retain all the custom features that have been developed in my-main.
+If necessary and the opportunity arises, evaluate refactoring possibities to adhere to all existing patterns in upstream so that custom implementations are in exact alignment
 3. **Maintain Compatibility**: Ensure that custom features continue to work with the latest upstream code.
-These will be specified in a subsequent investigation.
+4. **Refine pre-merge preparatory steps**: envision a process of merging that reduces conflicts and maintains customizations.
+Consider a process of programmatic re-implementation of custom features into updated upstream rather than merge conflict resolution.

 This approach allows for staying current with the canonical codebase while preserving the value of custom development work.